kaazing/java.client.tutorials/j2se/java-amqp-demo/README.md

 ## Interact with Kaazing Java WebSocket AMQP Client API

-Tutorial how to create Kaazing Java WebSocket AMQP application from scratch to be able to send and receive AMQP messages over WebSocket can be found [here](http://kaazing.com/doc/amqp/4.0/dev-java/o_dev_java.html).
+Checklist how to create Kaazing Java WebSocket AMQP application from scratch to be able to send and receive AMQP messages over WebSocket can be found [here](http://kaazing.com/doc/amqp/4.0/dev-java/o_dev_java.html).

 ## API Documentation